lrnt/kb/README.md

-# lrnt
+# kb

-Static site build scripts and small utilities for a personal knowledge base.
+Personal knowledge base utilities

 ## Projects
 - `web/`: Pandoc-based static site builder for notes in `vault/` (vault content is not tracked).